 “Speaking on the aspect of public relations consultancy, as much as it sounds that we are servicing people, we do so by the fact of being in the business of managing people.
 And by so doing, we are directly and indirectly helping businesses and organisations to evolve, promote and protect their brand and reputation,” opined Ooi.

 During his talk, Ooi strongly encouraged his juniors to really master theoretical basis of their studies, “It is really important for you to know the theoretical before you can start thinking about a solution.”
 Moving from the subject of public relations, Ooi later went on to speak about services marketing.

 As a manager of public relations consultancy, Ooi specifically went on to speak about his daily task ranging from product launching, writing press releases, meeting clients, public relations execution to crisis management.
 He also shared how Edelman is a company that treasures its employees by its viewing of its staff as assets, their firm intention of improving employee related matters, and its maintenance of producing and keeping the quality of its people.

-Wrapping up, Ooi commented on the future of service businesses, which actually serve as some kind of a wake-up call to those attending by reminding them to be really good at what they are doing, as “the artificial intelligence (AI) is taking the human challenges out of service businesses”.
+Wrapping up, Ooi commented on the future of service businesses, which actually serve as some kind of a wake-up call to those attending by reminding them to be really good at what they are doing, as “artificial intelligence (AI) is starting to take human challenges out of service businesses”.
 “AI is very real.
 And it’s made so much progress to the point that it is currently being trained to interact with humans.”
 Ooi enlightened.
-“I think a time may come when and where AI could actually arrive to a point where it can be used to solve creative problems or problems creatively, such as writing press releases and even creating art!” stressed Ooi.
+“I think a time may come when and where AI evolve to a point where it can be used to solve creative problems or problems creatively, such as writing press releases and even creating art!” stressed Ooi.